 - Baking powder/baking soda.
 From what I’ve read, baking powder will make cookies puff and baking soda will help with the spread, but it needs to react with an acid.
-One way to use baking soda is to also had a bit of baking powder.
+One way to use baking soda is to also add a bit of baking powder, or use brown sugar.

 - Salt.
 Cookies can be quite sweet, so salt helps cut through the sweetness.

 - Vanilla extract.
 For flavoring.
 It doesn’t have to be vanilla, though.